Nodes in the Chromia network

 Executing dapp code

 Developers write dapps on the Chromia network using Rell, a programming language specifically designed for the platform.
 Rell simplifies the process of working with Chromia's relational blockchain model.
-When transactions occur, Postchain interprets and executes the dapp code, performing the specified operations using the provided arguments in the transaction.
+When transactions occur, Postchain interprets and executes the dapp code, performing the specified operations and queries using the provided arguments in the transaction.

 Updating the relational database